Dr. Charles L. Welch

 - EDD, University of Arkansas at Little Rock

-Dr. Charles Welch serves as president of the Arkansas State University System and has emerged as one of the state’s leading advocates for higher education.
+Dr. Charles Welch serves as president of the Arkansas State University System and as one of the state’s leading advocates for higher education.

 Dr. Welch was named the second president of the ASU System in November 2010 and officially began his new position in April 2011.
-He is the youngest person to ever serve as president or chancellor of an Arkansas community college, is the youngest university president in Arkansas, and is one of the youngest college presidents in the United States.
+He is the youngest person to ever serve as president or chancellor of an Arkansas community college and is the youngest university president in Arkansas.

 During his tenure, Dr. Welch has hired new chancellors for all five of the system’s main campuses.
-Among the system’s major expansion initiatives under his leadership are the merger of Mid-South Community College in West Memphis; the August 2016 opening of NYIT College of Osteopathic Medicine at Arkansas State, which will be the state's second medical school; and development of the first U.S.-style university campus in Mexico, which is being constructed in Queretaro with a planned opening in fall 2017.
+Among the system’s major expansion initiatives under his leadership are the merger of Mid-South Community College in West Memphis; the August 2016 opening of NYIT College of Osteopathic Medicine at Arkansas State, which will be the state's second medical school; and development of the first U.S.-style university campus in Mexico, which will open this fall.
 Additionally, the ASU System office was relocated to Little Rock and expanded to enhance its statewide exposure and position in higher education leadership at the State Capitol.

 Dr. Welch is chairman of the board of the Arkansas Association of Public Universities, as well as co-chair of the executive council of the Arkansas Department of Higher Education.
 He previously served as president of Henderson State University, chancellor of the University of Arkansas Community College at Hope; vice chancellor for academic affairs at ASU-Beebe; and dean of university studies at Pulaski Technical College.
 Welch also worked at the University of Arkansas at Little Rock and has served as an instructor of education and political science at three different colleges in Arkansas.